open-feature/js-sdk/packages/react/README.md

 }
 ```

+For more information about how evaluation context works in the React SDK, see the documentation on OpenFeature's [static context SDK paradigm](https://openfeature.dev/specification/glossary/#static-context-paradigm).

 ### Re-rendering with Flag Configuration Changes

 By default, if the underlying provider emits a `ConfigurationChanged` event, components will be re-rendered.